char990/gc20/docs/WebSocketProtocol.md

 }
 ```

-The "file" was created by "tar -czf goblin.tar.gz goblin goblin.md5".
+The "file" was created by "tar -cf goblin.tar goblin goblin.md5".

 ### UpgradeFirmware